 The healthcare sector has its own heavy regulatory burden, including laws such as the Health Insurance Portability and Accountability Act (HIPAA), which governs the handling of sensitive patient information.

 Industry standards such as those set forth by the International Organization for Standardization (ISO) are the next tier of compliance risk.
 These standards are sets of best practices rather than laws, but compliance isn’t necessarily voluntary.
 Industry groups might declare that member firms should certify to certain standards (ISO-approved or otherwise).

 Failure to certify compliance with those standards might result in loss of business or even the ability to operate.
 Retailers that fail to comply with the Payment Card Industry Data Security Standard (PCI DSS), for example, can suffer fines and lose their ability to process payment card transactions.

-Compliance with internal policies is the third tier of compliance risk.
-Regulations and standards incorporate the establishment of written documents that govern corporate activities.
-However, if workforce members do not follow the actions described in the written policies, the organization is not meeting its compliance requirement.
+Internal policies are the third tier of compliance risk.
+Regulations and standards often require firms to draft written documents that govern corporate activities (say, a policy against bribery).
+If workforce members, however, don’t follow those written policies, the organization isn’t meeting its compliance obligations.

-To manage these risks, many companies designate an employee dedicated to creating a compliance program.
-Called compliance managers, these employees create risk assessments to review the appropriate laws and standards.
-They then create a risk assessment that looks at potential financial forfeiture and reputational impact arising from noncompliance.
-After establishing the risk assessment, they then focus on risk management by analyzing likelihood and impact of risk, determining a risk tolerance, and finding risk mitigation strategies.
+Called compliance officers or managers, these employees perform compliance risk assessments to review applicable laws and standards.
+That assessment also considers the potential financial and reputational losses arising from noncompliance.
+Next, they analyze the likelihood and impact of each risk, determine the organization’s risk tolerance, and develop risk mitigation strategies.